Collards Manual

 The content IDs of items in the collection.

-[generic-function] GATHER COLLECTION-TYPE SITE
+[generic-function] GATHER COLLECTION-CLASS

 .

-)Generate collections from the registry after all other content is loaded.
+Generate collections from the registry after all other content is loaded.

 7 Glossary